Mooneerams Solicitors

 Could you claim against the company that the delivery driver is working for instead?

 A company can be held responsible for the negligent actions of its employees.
-That would be true in the case of a company driver employee causing an accident in a company vehicle, whilst the driver is on company business.
+That would be true where a company driver-employee causes an accident in a company vehicle, whilst the driver is on company business.
 The company is ‘vicariously liable’ for the employee’s action i.e. the employer is responsible for the acts of the employee, including negligent acts.

 However, most food delivery drivers/riders work as freelancers, on a self-employed basis.
 This includes Uber Eats riders/drivers , despite Uber taxi drivers having been reclassified as employees due to a ruling of the Supreme Court of England and Wales For that reason, it may be difficult to argue that the delivery company is liable for the negligent acts of its drivers.

-We would in any case, always advise clients to bring a claim against the rider/driver that caused the accident, in the first instance.
-If the company’s insurance takes over the claim so be it.
+In any road traffic accident claim we always advise clients to bring a claim against the rider/driver that caused the accident, in the first instance.
+If the company’s insurance takes over the claim, so be it.
 It is never wrong to bring the claim against the negligent driver/ rider.

 What if I’m a pedestrian and I’ve been injured by a food delivery driver who is riding a bicycle?

-If a pedestrian injury accident is caused by a food delivery driver who has been negligent, then it follows from all that has been written so far, the personal injury claim needs to be made against the bike rider.
+If a pedestrian suffers injury in an accident caused by a food delivery driver who has been negligent, then it follows from what has already been written, the personal injury claim needs to be made against the bike rider.
 However, cyclists don’t have to be insured.

-It’s all very well succeeding in a personal injury claim against a cyclist.
-If they aren’t insured, then getting your compensation, is likely to prove difficult.
-Food delivery drivers aren’t by their very nature likely to be awash with excessive cash reserves!
+So, although you may succeed in a personal injury claim against a cyclist, if they aren’t insured, getting your compensation is likely to prove difficult.

 Contact Mooneerams – The Personal Injury Solicitors5* rated by Solicitor.info with over 250 reviews!